-Sally and I have run our Kip McGrath centre in Ashford for eleven years, and the question at the top of my blog has only been asked by a handful of parents in that time.
+Sally and I have run our Kip McGrath centre in Ashford for eleven years and our new centre in Hawkhurst since November 2015, and the question at the top of my blog has only been asked by a handful of parents in that time.

 In a way, I’m pleased.
 It shows that society works, we trust the people around us, we trust that the people who do their job have the correct qualifications, training and experience.
 We trust that the company advertising gas central heating services use qualified gas engineers, that the mortgage broker has the relevant professional training.
 It also, perhaps, shows that my advertising works, we mention the words “Qualified teachers” in all our adverts.
 As you know, in Kip McGrath we HAVE to be teachers to own a centre, and we only employ qualified teachers.